RajovicMirko/vue-form-terminator/README.md

 This component contains a functional part of the form with the responsiveness, and styling is left as customizable.

-Is created in a way to be easily integrated with third party CSS libraries like Bootstrap, SemanticUI, Font Awesome...
+It's created in a way to be easily integrated with third party CSS libraries like Bootstrap, SemanticUI, Font Awesome...

 More about that in the styling section.